vikramjakhr/Resume/resume.md

 ## Objectives (What am I looking for ?)

-I love working on cool shit with a bunch of smart people.
+I love working on cool stuff with a bunch of smart people.
 Most of what you'll see in this resume was self taught, it started as a hobby in high school and later became my career.
-So learning new shit is an important objective in my life as well.
+So learning new things is an important objective in my life as well.

 ## Education